ikigailabs-io/ikigai/README.md

 ### Listing All Versions of a Model

-When you last run a flow, a snapshot of a model is created.
+When you last run a flow, a snapshot of the model is created.
 This preserves all of the insights generated by the model and the parameters that generated those insights.
-See the [Flow Builder](#flowbuilder) and [Flows](#flows) section to learn more building a flow definition and creating a new flow.

-In the example code, the model instance is stored in the object named, `model`.
-Its `versions()` method is called and stored in a variable named `versions`.
-Then, a `for` loop is used to print every model version and its associated values.
+To view all of a model object's versions, use the `.versions()` method.

 ```py
 versions = model.versions()
 for version in versions.values():
     print(version)
 ```

-The `for` loop displays all versions of the model instance.
-Notice that the output includes the `metrics` keyword that contains all of a model version's associated insights.
-In the example's case, there is only one existing version of the model instance.
+The `versions()` method returns information like the version ID, the hyperparameters that were used when the snapshot was taken, the metrics generated by the model, and several other details.

 ```py
 ModelVersion(